 1868: Araucarites recubariensis in SCHENK, A., "Über die Pflanzenreste des Muschelkalks von Recoaro.
 Geognostische - paläontologische Beiträge", 58-87.
 Plate 11.
-Original book courtesy of Michael Wachtler. of this conifer could be perfectly restored: branches bearing large-sized adult leaves, from 1.5 to 2 cm long, transitional foliage and juvenile leaves on the same branchlets (only 2 mm-5 mm long) were the characteristics of this very interesting tree, with pollen organs and seed cones that have striking resemblances to today's Cupressaceae.
+Original book courtesy of Michael Wachtler. seed cones that have striking resemblances to today's Cupressaceae.
 The Piz da Peres ancient coastline world One of the most exciting places for conifer fossils is the Wachtler gorge plant layer 2 on Piz da Peres (Fig. 2).
 Here, the plant abundance of the Early-Middle Triassic is clearly revealed in a restricted area.
 Plant layer 2 provides a unique opportunity to study an intact ancient paleoecosystem, beginning with shell-covered marine biota, across to a still-water area containing Voltzia agordica - the most dominant offshore-growing conifer - changing to the miscellaneous plant assemblage of the closer outback.
 The vertical stratification here tells us a lot about the flooding cycles that occurred in that time.
 Thus, it is worth describing this amazing Early-Triassic coastline in more detail: The plant lense 2 A-2D is a total of 87 m long.
 All the strata lay over a conglomerate layer containing 10 cm-sized, mainly rounded, detritus.
-From left to right it begins with 15 m-long brackish water sedimentations and marine biota well-adapted to these conditions such as Neoschizodus laevigatus elongatus (POSENATO, 2008).
+From left to right it begins with 15 mlong brackish water sedimentations and marine biota well-adapted to these conditions such as Neoschizodus laevigatus elongatus (POSENATO, 2008).
 This bivalve was found throughout the entire position 2A, sometimes alternating between isolated gastropods (Naticella costata, Loxonema obsoletum) and poorly preserved plants, mainly stems or the hardest parts of the trees.
 Adjacent begins the 11 m-long section 2B that is evidence of a shallow water ecosystem with from the waves totally destroyed marine biota.
 The plants here are only rarely recognizable.
 A monophyletic Voltzia agordica-floral assembly (2C) follows after the deposits for 20 m, which suggests that this conifer was especially well adapted to the stormy coastal conditions, and formed virtually the only forestal vegetation.
 Many male cones and typically dispersed lobed bracts from disintegrated female cones were found.
 Only some isolated Ladinopteris kandutschii fern or Equisetites mougeotii-horsetail remains were observed.
 Gradually, after a 10 m-long mainly sterile area, the beds change to sediments with an extremely diversified flora.
 This lasts for about 26 m before the plant layers get more and more filmy until they totally disapear in the sterile calcareous rocks (2D).
-Wellpreserved entire to mainly entire parts of ferns (Gordonopteris lorigae, Anomopteris mougeotii, Ladinopteris kandutschii, Marantoidea arenacea, Sphenopteris schoenleiniana, Wachtleria nobilis), seed ferns (Scytophyllum bergeri, Sagenopteris keilmannii), cycads (Ladinia simplex, Pizperesia tannae, Pizperesia raetiae, Bjuvia primitiva, Bjuvia olangensis, Nilssonia braiesensis), conifers (Voltzia agordica, Alpia anisica, Albertia alpina, Aethophyllum stipulare), equisetales (Equisetites mougeotii) and lycopods (Selaginellites brandneri, Lycopia dezanchei) were observed.
+Wellpreserved entire to mainly entire parts of ferns (Gordonopteris Iorigae, Anomopteris mougeotii, Ladinopteris kandutschii, Marantoidea arenacea, Sphenopteris schoenleiniana, Wachtleria nobilis), seed ferns (Scytophyllum bergeri, Sagenopteris keilmannii), cycads (Ladinia simplex, Pizperesia tannae, Pizperesia raetiae, Bjuvia primitiva, Bjuvia olangensis, Nilssonia braiesensis), conifers (Voltzia agordica, Alpia anisica, Albertia alpina, Aethophyllum stipulare), equisetales (Equisetites mougeotii) and lycopods (Selaginellites brandneri, Lycopia dezanchei) were observed.
 Very occasionally, remains from reptiles (Rhyncosaurus) and primitive archosaurs were observed.
-As observed else- Early-Middle Triassic fossil plant localities in the Dolomites
+As observed elsewhere (Piz da Peres - Furcia, Ritberg -La Val), the conifer Voltzia agordica effectively built the immediate coastal vegetation in this Anisian strata, with the fern Ladinopteris in the brushwood.
+The thickness of the layer varies from 2.60 m (2A) to only a few centimetres (2D).
+The Early-Middle Triassic fossil plant localities in the Dolomites